metosin/malli/README.md

 Map-syntax is also called the [Schema AST](#schema-ast).

-### Why two syntaxes?
+### Why multiple syntaxes?

+Malli started with just the [Vector syntax](#vector-syntax).
+It's really powerful and relatively easy to read, but not optimal for all use cases.

-We have found out that the overhead of parsing large amount of vector-syntaxes can be a deal-breaker when running on slow single-threaded environments like Javascript on mobile phones.
-Instantiating schemas using the Schema AST can be much faster.
+We introduced [Map Syntax](#map-syntax) as we found out that the overhead of parsing large amount of vector-syntaxes can be a deal-breaker when running on slow single-threaded environments like Javascript on mobile phones.
+Map-syntax allows lazy and parseless Schema Creation.

+We added [Lite Syntax](#lite) for simplified schema creation for special cases, like to be used with [reitit coercion](https://cljdoc.org/d/metosin/reitit/CURRENT/doc/coercion/malli) and for easy migration from [data-specs](https://cljdoc.org/d/metosin/spec-tools/CURRENT/doc/data-specs).

 ## Validation